ublue-os/website/docs/index.md

 We're always looking for people to help, all skill levels and areas of expertise are welcome.

 - [Join our Discord](https://discord.gg/WEu6BdFEtp)
+  - We strive for a safe, inclusive community
 - Pull requests wanted and accepted!
 - Experimentation encouraged!